 The application of the diabetic foot care program is part of an integrated rehabilitation process--and you are the most important team member!
 The relationship with your orthotist/pedorthist is a lifelong commitment to your health, walking ability, independence and overall quality of life.

-Interested in our diabetic foot wear program?
 Call 1-877-4HANGER to find the closest Hanger Clinic location specializing in diabetic footwear options.